tinaboya/tinaboya/README.md

 - 👋 Hi, I’m Boya Zhang.
-- 📫 How to reach me boya.zhang@vub.be
+- 📫 How to reach me boya.zhang3@gmail.com

 <!---
 tinaboya/tinaboya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.